Phyks/icloudlocation/README.md

-enable 2FA everywhere and only run it on a trusted machine/environment (disk encryption, etc.). `cat`ing config in the following commands is here to help you add an extra layer of security at rest (symmetric GPG, etc.) on your config file.
+enable 2FA everywhere and only run it on a trusted machine/environment (disk encryption, etc.). `cat`ing config in the following commands is here to help you add an extra layer of security at rest (symmetric GPG, etc.) on your config file (beware, secret data will still be available to anyone having access to your files when your system is up).

 For the Nextcloud part, you might want to use a dedicated access token.